SwaroopGiri/AWS-SAP-C02-Notes/README.md

 S3 supports encryption at rest using AWS key, Customer key, KMS Key or you can use local encryption process Encrypt on client side and then upload.

+SSE-S3 key is managed and rotated by aws

+SSE-KMS key AWS manage the data key but you manage the customer master key (CMK) in AWS KMS

+SSE-C requires that you manage the encryption key

+S3 allows you to apply a policy to enforce https connections only

+For customer managed S3 SSE-C encryption,
+For Amazon S3 REST API calls, you have to include the following HTTP Request Headers:
+* x-amz-server-side-encryption-customer-algorithm
+* x-amz-server-side-encryption-customer-key
+* x-amz-server-side-encryption-customer-key-MD5

+For presigned URLs, you should specify the algorithm using the x-amz-server-side-encryption-customer-algorithm request header.

 ### Tricks in S3

 Transfer Acceleration: Speed up data uploads using cloudfront in reverse

 Requester Pays: The requester can pay for files they'll download instead of bucket owner